What Size AC Unit For 1300 Square Foot House?

 To put it more succinctly, the answer is no; you should never try to do so.
 Even if you have the necessary expertise to install an air conditioning unit, the operation is inherently dangerous due to the numerous electrical components that must be dealt with.

-Do I Need HVAC Experience For Choosing The Perfect Size?
+Do I Need HVAC Experience To Choose The Perfect Size?

 Any professional can help you with this.
 It takes a lot of nuanced expertise working with heating, ventilation, and air conditioning systems to guarantee that you purchase the ideal size AC unit for your home.